neurolib-dev/neurolib/README.md

 # neurolib
 *Easy whole-brain neural mass modeling* 👩‍🔬💻🧠

-`neurolib` allows you to easily create your own state-of-the-art whole-brain models.
-The main implementation is a neural mass firing rate model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln` which consists of two populations of excitatory and inhibitory neurons.

-An extensive analysis of this model can be found in our paper and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).
+`neurolib` allows you to build, simulate, and optimize your own state-of-the-art whole-brain models.
+The main implementation features an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln`.
+Each brain area is represented by two populations of excitatory and inhibitory neurons.
+An extensive analysis and validation of the `aln` model can be found in our [paper](https://arxiv.org/abs/1906.00676) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).

+`neurolib` provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.

+Please reference the following paper if you use `neurolib` for your own research:

 **Reference:** Cakan, C., Obermayer, K. (2020).
 Biophysically grounded mean-field models of neural populations under electrical stimulation ([ArXiv](https://arxiv.org/abs/1906.00676)).

-The figure below shows a schematic of how a brain network is constructed:
+The figure below shows a schematic of how a brain network can be constructed:

 <p align="center">
   <img src="resources/pipeline.png" width="700">